 What expenses are in your community program (tools, staff, content, events, swag)?

 You don’t need a massive team or expensive tools.
-But if you’re planning to running a large scale community, defining all the tools, tech, staff, content, events…everything you’ll need to make it run, will make sure you’re spending wisely.
+But if you’re planning to running a large-scale crypto community, defining all the tools, management, staff, content, and events you’ll need to make it run will make sure you’re spending wisely.
 It can add up quick.

-Hopefully, this planning framework helps you wrap your head around what your community will look like, where you have flaws in your strategy, and how to move forward with confidence.
+Hopefully, this planning framework helps you wrap your head around what your crypto community will look like, where you have flaws in your strategy, and how to move forward confidently into community management.

 And as promised, here is a blank canvas you can save, print out, and fill in on your own, and one with some more question prompts to guide how you fill it out.